 How should I prepare for meditation?

+You might consider reading through a preparation guide like this one from the Association of Family and Conciliation Courts to help you gather documents and consider what you want from mediation.
 Be willing to share information and consider options.
 Bring a completed, up-to-date financial affidavit to inform any financial agreements you make.
 Also, bring a calendar, your work schedule, and any other information you need to make plans for the coming year.
 If you have an attorney or wish to hire one for mediation, discuss with them what might happen should your case go to Court.
 Then compare your options in mediation with what might occur in further litigation.